project-sunbird/project-sunbird.github.io/pages/apis/index.md

 **User APIs**

 - **[User APIs](apis/userapi/){:target="_blank"}** The User API resources perform operations related to the Users on the Sunbird Platform.
 The basic operations include Creation, Updation, Reading & Searching.

+**Announcement APIs**

+- **[Announcements APIs](apis/announcements/){:target="_blank"}** The Announcements API resources on allow users to communicate with other users and post information about various related topics.
+Announcements are designed to allows the admins to broadcast information out to a specific user or to an entire group of users